Arteriovenous Malformation (AVM)

 Symptoms may increase during pregnancy due to changes in blood volume and blood pressure.

-The aim of treating an AVM is to reduce the risk of bursting and bleeding.
-Not all AVMs will bleed, but the estimated risk of this is 2-4% per year.
-There are several treatment options available depending on the age of the patient, the size and location of the AVM, and whether there has been previous bleeding.
+The aim of treating an AVM is to reduce the risk of rupture and bleeding.
+Not all AVMs will bleed, but the estimated risk of this is about 2-4% per year.
+There are several treatment options available depending on the age of the patient, the size and location of the AVM, and whether there have been previous bleeding.
 These factors are weighed up against the risks of the particular treatment.

-Surgical Removal is the most common treatment and is most effective when the AVM is smaller and easily accessible for the surgeon.
-During surgery the AVM is located and sealed off with special clips before it is removed from the surrounding brain tissue.
+Surgical removal is an effective treatment particularly when a patient has had a bleed from the AVM in the past, as the chance of having another bleed exists.
+It does depend on the location to ensure it is safely accessible for the surgeon.
+During surgery, the AVM is located and sealed off with special clips before it is removed from the surrounding brain tissue.

 If the AVM is located in a deep region of the brain or if the risk of complications from surgery is high, other treatment options are preferred